taylorsilva/posts/tasks-inputs-101/tasks-inputs-101.md

 ## Example Two - Two tasks with the same output, who wins?

-This example is to statisfy the curiousity in us all.
+This example is to statisfy the curiousity cat inside all of us!
 Never do this in real life because you're definitely going to hurt yourself!

-There are two jobs in the pipeline.
-The first job has two steps that will produce `the-output` in parallel.
+There are two jobs in this pipeline.
+The first job has two steps that will produce `the-output` volume in parallel.
 If you run the `writing-to-the-same-output-in-parallel` job multiple times you'll see the file in the output folder changes depending on which of the parallel tasks finish first.

-For the serial version of the first job the second task always wins so only `file2` will be in `the-output` folder.
+The second job is a serial version of the first job.
+In this job the second task always wins because it's the last task that outputs `'the-output`, so only `file2` will be in `the-output` directory in the last step in the job plan.

 This pipeline illustrates that you could accidentally overwrite the output from a previous step if you're not careful with the names of your outputs.